HugCls/HugCls/README.md

-2024-03-01: "The truth is, everyone is going to hurt you.
-You just got to find the ones worth suffering for." - Bob Marley
+2024-03-02: "To get angry is like to revenge yourself for the guilt of others." - Jonathan Swift